vramework/vramework/packages/services/jose/README.md

-# @vramework/jose
+# @pikku/jose

-This package is part of @vramework/mono and is responsible for providing the JoseJWT provider, used by VrameworkSessionHandler
+This package is part of @pikku/mono and is responsible for providing the JoseJWT provider, used by PikkuSessionHandler